By Stewart Gandolf

 - lack of dominant competition

-- new market segment that offer improve profit
+- new market segments that offer improved profit

 - new vertical, horizontal, or niche markets

-THREATS: Can include anything that stands in the way of your success.
+Threats can include anything that stands in the way of your success and can potentially harm your organization.
 No practice is immune to threats, but too many people miss, ignore or minimize these threats, often at great cost.
 Ask: What can be done to mitigate each threat?
 Can a threat become an opportunity?
-Threats could include: